 Is a Power-Up Band Necessary?

-At $40 a piece, it’s a hard call.
+Starting at about $42 a piece, it’s a hard call.
 It’s a lot of allowance money for a band.
 But if you are a huge Super Mario fan and want to fully play the games and compete, you’ll need a Power-Up Band.
-If you are just a casual visitor and don’t care about virtual coins, you can still participate in most games, ride Mario Kart and get by without a Power-Up Band.
-If you want to compete in the Bowser Jr. Shadow Showdown, you'll need a Power-Up Band.
+If you are just a casual visitor and don’t care about virtual coins, you can still look around the land, ride Mario Kart and dine at Toadstool Café without a Power-Up Band.
+If you want to play games or compete in the Bowser Jr. Shadow Showdown, you'll need at least one Power-Up Band in your party.

 Managing Crowds